 Does big business still run Spain?

 Why is Pedro Sanchez making life so difficult for himself?
-His socialist party was the most voted at the last election but he needs a coalition to form a government and become prime minister.
-He has tried to play hardball with his obvious partner, the far-left Podemos, but it has backfired and the rest of the left-wing parties are following Podemos’ lead.
+His Socialist party was the most voted at the last election but he needs to a coalition to form a government and become Prime Minister.
+He has tried to play hardball with his obvious partner, the far left party Podemos, but it has backfired and the rest of the left wing parties are following Podemos’ lead.

-But no, Spain remains in limbo, no government and no budget and, right now, it looks like the country is staring down the barrel of another general election in November.
-The country really has not got the stomach for another trip to the polling stations.
+But no, Spain remains in limbo, no government and no budget and, right now, it looks like the country is staring down the barrel of another general election in November and the country really has not got the stomach for another trip to the polling stations.

 Comments